Complex-Phase, Data-Driven Identification of Grid-Forming Inverter Dynamics: Parameter Identification

 To perform the identification, data of the \emph{excited system} needs to be collected.
 The data collection is specifically tailored to the output, the complex phase, which will facilitate the identification process.
 The complex phase separates phase and magnitude responses.
 Consequently, all scenarios are designed to excite both phase and magnitude dynamics, which generates an output with a transient response that is suitable for identification.

 For that, a grid-forming inverter is connected to a stiff voltage source.
 In the EMT simulations, a slack bus has been employed, while in the laboratory a more powerful inverter, that emulates a stiff external grid, has been used.
-To identify the normal-form parameters, three different scenarios have been measured: \begin{enumerate} \item Step changes of the voltage magnitude of the external grid voltage, \item Step changes of the frequency of the external grid voltage and \item Rapid small changes of both the magnitude and frequency of the external grid voltage. \end{enumerate} For each of the scenarios, the output voltages $\uout$ and currents $\iout$ are recorded.
+To identify the normal-form parameters, three different scenarios have been measured: \begin{enumerate} \item Step changes of the voltage magnitude of the external grid voltage ($<$ ±2\% of the nominal voltage) \item Step changes of the frequency of the external grid voltage ($<$ ±\SI{50}{mHz}) and \item Rapid small changes of both the magnitude and frequency of the external grid voltage ($<$ ±2\% of the nominal voltage and $<$ ± \SI{50}{mHz}). \end{enumerate} For each of the scenarios, the output voltages $\uout$ and currents $\iout$ are recorded.
 The two-step change scenarios 2) and 3) have been recorded to capture the inverter's ability to reach one stationary state when starting from another.
 The small changes have been recorded to study the inverter's response to rapid changes in the external grid without reaching a steady-state between the changes.
 We found that these three scenarios are sufficient to capture the inverter dynamics fully.

-The three scenarios recorded here are similar to those used to assess whether an inverter is grid-forming, according to the guidelines introduced in \cite{vde_fnn_fnn_2020}.
+The scenarios were designed to be non-destructive and did not trigger any laboratory protection measures, making them suitable for an experimental setting.
+Further information on the scenarios can be found in the accompanying repository \cite{buttner_software_2024}.The three scenarios recorded here are similar to those used to assess whether an inverter is grid-forming, according to the guidelines introduced in \cite{vde_fnn_fnn_2020}.
 These guidelines are supported by the German transmission system operators \cite{german_transmission_system_operators_need_2020}.

 The data-sets have been partitioned into three categories using a so-called \enquote{train-validation-test} split, a strategy that is commonly employed in the machine learning community.
 The training set, constituting \SI{70}{\percent} of the total data, is utilized to identify the model parameters.
 The validation set is used to choose the best parameter configuration.
 The parameter configuration is selected based on the $R^2$ score, which we will discuss in section~\ref{sec:preformance_measures}, on the validation set.
 This mitigates over-fitting on the training data.
 The validation data-set makes up \SI{20}{\percent} of the total data.
 Subsequently, the test-set evaluates the final performance of the best model, chosen via the validation set, and ensures the model's ability to generalize to unseen data.
 This data-set comprises \SI{10}{\percent} of the total data.
 While all three subsets contain different time series, they all include the scenarios introduced above.